 Attack - A deluge of objections from engineers and the audio community: “A wobbly mount?
 It can’t possibly work”.

-When pressed, naysayers declare wobbly mounts “offends their sensibilities” and admit they’ve not heard or assessed Houdini.
+When pressed, naysayers declare “wobbly mounts offend their sensibilities”.
+Now that’s a highly scientific objection if ever I heard one!
+When pressed they admit they’ve not heard or assessed Houdini.

 But what if I am correct?
 You, the listener, are stuck in the middle, you are left confused….and that’s a problem.